INDIANAPOLIS - The NFL is considering a dramatic change to its overtime format.

 If both teams kicked field goals on their first possessions, the old sudden-death format would then come into play.
 Same if neither team scored on its possession.

 The proposal only deals with postseason games.
-It would need the approval of 24 of the league’s 32 teams to pass.
-If it does, it will be used in the 2010 playoffs.
+It needs the approval of 24 of the league's 32 teams to pass.
+If it does, it would be used in the 2010 playoffs.